 My name is Garren McKelvey and I’m a Dungeons and Dragons fanatic.
 Here’s a picture of me eating a grilled cheese sammich.
 I think there’s bacon in it too…isn’t bacon awesome?
-I live in New Orleans, LA and spend most of my time fixing computers at a repair shop I’m part owner of.
-Here’s a shameless link to my company website.
+I live in New Orleans, LA and spend most of my time fixing computers.

 I’ve been actively playing Dungeons and Dragons for 20 years and have been a Dungeon Master for just as long.
 Technically I’ve been playing for 27 years, but those first 7 years I just rolled the dice for my dad while he played D&D. I made my first character when I was 9.
 He was a 1st edition fighter named Mangus.
 I still use the Mangus name, but he’s not a fighter anymore.
 The name was too wizardy to keep as a fighter.
 My first adventure was Gary Gygax’s legendary campaign, The Temple of Elemental Evil.
 I’ve since played Tomb of Horrors, Ravenloft, and many other classic adventures.

 I DMed my first game when I was 9…maybe 10.
 I’m not really sure.
 I basically grabbed the book Dragons of Autumn Twilight and used it as my script.
 It was a hot mess, but my dad was very patient with me, even when I killed his oldest character.